bishiguro/SoftSysPeskyPintos/index.md

 Existing implementation of a virtual memory system that runs on Arduino to increase the available amount of RAM through an additional memory source.

-## Learning Objectives
-This project was intended to be a learning exercise for the team to get hands on experience with implementing an important component of VM, the page fault handler.
-We accomplished our learning goals, which were:
-Learn about all the components of VM
-In depth understanding of TLB
-In depth understanding of Page Table
-In depth understanding of different page replacement algorithms Mapping of Virtual Address to Physical Address Physical Memory versus Disk
-Design decisions on how to implement a frame table Data structure decisions on how to implement fifo.

-While there are various other page replacement algorithms to implement, this project still proves to be a valuable learning experience for the team to gain in-depth knowledge in VM and experience implementing some page replacement algorithms.